JMurphyWeb/binance-code-challenge/README.md

 ## Prerequisites

-### Clone the repo
+### Fork the repo

-Clone [the repo](https://github.com/arnodirlam/binance-code-challenge) and fire up your favorite dev environment.
+Fork [the repo](https://github.com/arnodirlam/binance-code-challenge), clone it and fire up your favorite dev environment.

 ### Get API Key